Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 had allowed her to stand on her own in deception, then Adam would have declared that he hated his own

 body.
-The Lord knew that Adam loved Eve, for He created him this way.
+The Lord knew that Adam loved Eve, for He created him that way.
 He put it in the heart of Adam to

 love the woman that came from his side and was bone of his bones and flesh of his flesh.
 The Lord